aragon/flock/docs/Proposal guide.md

 ## 1. Summary

-This section should include the high level strategy of the proposal in simple terms.
+*This section should include the high level strategy of the proposal in simple terms.
 It can be accompanied by a few references from past team achievements.

-In case the applicant team is an ongoing Flock team it can join the previously achieved roadmap and its most recent community reports.
+In case the applicant team is an ongoing Flock team it can join the previously achieved roadmap and its most recent community reports.*

 ## 2. Deliverables

 ### Deliverables summary table
-*This table aims at giving a visual summary of the focus of the team and the allocation of team effort to each category of deliverables.
-Evaluating such future data is difficult, but the thought exercise provides a good idea of the mindset of the team and its general focus.*
+*This table aims at giving a visual summary of the applicant team's effort allocation over the different categories of deliverables.*

 #### Example
 > | Category               | Dev tools | Aragon apps | User experience  | XYZ |